-13. Related Party Transactions
+11. Related Party Transactions

-The Company entered into an agreement with ElevateBio that provides for ongoing services to the Company in areas such as accounting operations, public relations, information technology, human resources and administration management, finance and risk management, marketing services, facilities, procurement and travel and corporate development and strategy (the "Shared Services Agreement").
-The Company was billed quarterly for such services at cost, with mark-up for profit on specific services, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
-The Company also subleases office space, which includes payment for common area charges.
-The Company also has a SOW to receive manufacturing and project management consulting services from ElevateBio, as well as a Development and Manufacturing Services Agreement with ElevateBio BaseCamp, Inc. (see note Note 5).
-The Company incurred \$2.0 million and \$1.1 million during the three months ended March 31, 2021 and 2020, respectively, related to services provided to the Company by ElevateBio and affiliates.
-The Company owed ElevateBio \$0.8 million and \$0.6 million at March 31, 2021 and December 31, 2020, respectively, which is recorded in "Amount due to related party" on the condensed consolidated balance sheets.
+In March 2020, the Company entered into a Management and Administrative Services Agreement with ElevateBio Technologies, Inc. that provides for ongoing services to the Company in areas such as information technology, human resources and administration management, and facilities.
+The Company is billed monthly for such services at cost, with mark-up for profit on specific services, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.

+In May 2020, the Company entered into the 2020 DMS Agreement with BaseCamp pursuant to which BaseCamp provides products and services that are used in the Company's laboratory operations, including consulting services, project management services, quality control services and cGMP drug product manufacturing (see Note 5).

+In August 2022, the Company made a \$2.0 million prepayment to BaseCamp for future services.

+The Company incurred \$0.2 million and \$1.4 million during the three months ended March 31, 2023 and 2022, respectively, related to services provided to the Company by ElevateBio and affiliates.
+At March 31, 2023 and December 31, 2022, the Company owed ElevateBio and affiliates \$0.1 million and \$0.1 million, respectively and had prepaid expenses with ElevateBio and affiliates of \$2.0 million and \$2.0 million, respectively.

+In March 2023, the Company entered into a services agreement with Marker Therapeutics, Inc. ("Marker") pursuant to which Marker provides development services to the Company.
+Juan Vera, a current director and former executive officer of the Company, is co-founder, director and chief development officer of Marker.
+The Company has not incurred any costs under the agreement as of March 31, 2023.

-Members of the Company's management earned a total of \$0.2 million and \$0.3 million in consulting fees during the three months ended March 31, 2021 and 2020, respectively.
+Members of the Company's management and board of directors received consulting fees totaling \$0.1 million and \$0.2 million during the three months ended March 31, 2023 and 2022, respectively.